siyuan-zou/Repository_RetailX/README.md

 ## Usage

-1. Download the dataset [Amazon-Sales-Dataset-EDA-94](https://www.kaggle.com/code/sonawanelalitsunil/amazon-sales-dataset-eda-94/notebook) and copy it to the root path
+1. Download the dataset [Amazon-Sales-Dataset-EDA-94](https://www.kaggle.com/code/sonawanelalitsunil/amazon-sales-dataset-eda-94/notebook) and copy it to folder Data.

 2. Create a file named "env.py" and add the following items: